Dinkoooooooo/DATA-script/README.md

 # DATA-script
 For Importing,pms data to bb

+#Note, need to update sql server details when used.

 `User_id is added with a command line argument` so

 Command line:

 `python process_user_id.py 12345`

 1. Ensure Required Dependencies
 Install mysql-connector-python if not already installed: